Hounzer/IBM-Data-Science-Course/README.md

 # IBM-Data-Science-Course
-Tools for Data Science Course
+First document is for Tools for Data Science Course Second document is for Python Proyect for Data Science course